-This vegetarian stir fry with coconut cashew cream sauce is healthy, quick and easy!
+Need some vegetarian stir fry ideas?
+This Easy Healthy Vegetarian Stir Fry with coconut cashew cream sauce is a simple and quick vegan friendly dinner!
 It’s sure to become your new favorite meal!

 SO the day has finally come.

 Remember how I teased you guys last week with coconut Cashew Cream Sauce, and hinted (and by that I mean straight up told) you that there would be a recipe using it coming up.

 Well, exactly 1 week and 1 day later (but who is counting right?) the day has arrived.

 And it’s on a FRIDAY.
 Which makes it even BETTAH.

 Before I even natter on at you about what’s in this healthy stir fry recipe, I have to share a fact with you.